 Some dogs take it a bit further and will try to lay or sit down and not move.
-This behavior is a sure sign that your dog is not having fun.
 This is classic avoidance behavior and the worst thing you can do is allow this behavior to continue.
-Instead, learn about dog avoidance behaviors, how to recognize them and most importantly, how to combat this behavior so that it does not derail your training.
+To combat these behaviors, you need to first be able to identify them.
+Take some time to learn about dog avoidance behaviors, how to recognize them and most importantly, how to combat this behavior so that it does not derail your training.

 What are dog avoidance behaviors?

 Avoidance behaviors are just like they sound – a behavior that your dog performs expecting that he/she will be able to get out of doing the work.
 Work can be as simple as going for a walk, training on obedience or anything else he/she does not want to do.

 Some examples of how this may look, include:

 - You are on a walk and your dog suddenly sits down and refuses to move.

 - While working on obedience your dog starts laying down when you say SIT.

 - You reach for your dog to put a collar on him/her, and they lay down and roll over.

 - You are working on obedience commands and your dog starts taking longer and longer to SIT.